andrew-kennedy/hass-gradual-volume-control-async/README.md

 The volume would be: 0.8
 duration: 20
 if the duration is not provided it will fall back to 5 seconds by default.

+If there are multiple resolved entity targets, they will all have their volume's adjusted over the duration in parallel.

 example:
 ``` YAML